 One of the perks of social media advertising is that you can set your own budget.
 Platforms including Facebook, Instagram, and LinkedIn offer affordable ways for you to test different messages.

 Create different versions of your New Year ads and test them against each other.

 Or run the same ad and target it to different audiences.
 Once you have an idea of how each ad is performing and which audiences are most interested, you can finalize your ads and launch a larger campaign.

 You don’t need to create an elaborate ad to make it memorable.
 Narrow down your product or service benefits to one or two sentences.
 Shorter taglines are easy to remember, and you can play with font sizes to make them stand out among other ads.

 List the benefits of your promotion or your product and use this list to create New Year-themed taglines that inspire customers to visit your website.

 For your new year, bring in new customers

 When you’ve settled on some New Year advertising ideas that fit your business and your target audience, move on to choosing your best marketing channel.
 Look at previous metrics to see where you’ve had the most success with your ads to help you decide.
 From there, you can create a New Year-themed ad that best fits your business and run it.

 Evaluate the metrics of your first few New Year ads to get a feel for what is working and what isn’t.
-If needed, keep refining your message until it’s ready.
+If needed, use A/B testing to help you to keep refining your message until it’s ready.
 Once you launch your final ad, you can get ready for new and repeat customers.